Chay039/chay039/README.md

 ### Building engaging applications and exploring AI solutions\.

-As an Application Developer, I focus on crafting functional and intuitive digital experiences\.
+As an Full Stack Developer, I focus on crafting functional and intuitive digital experiences\.
 My journey involves both frontend development, where I enjoy bringing interfaces to life, and exploring the analytical power of Python for backend systems and data\-intensive tasks\.
 I am particularly drawn to machine learning and deep learning, constantly seeking new ways to integrate intelligent solutions into applications\.
 My goal is to build robust software that is both technically sound and user\-friendly, pushing my understanding of modern development paradigms\.

 **Focus:** Full Stack Developer